Redocly/redocly-cli/docs/commands/logout.md

 ## Introduction

-The `logout` command clears the API key from your device.
+Use the `logout` command to clear the API key from your device.
+You may want to `logout` if you are using a shared work computer or want to [`login`](./login.md) with another API key.

 ## Usage